codatio/codat-docs/docs/configure/create-account.md

 [Contact our sales team](https://www.codat.io/plans/#get-in-touch) to discuss Full access pricing options.

-If you are an existing client using our legacy Start Up plan, use our Billing [dashboard](https://app.codat.io/settings/billing/usage) to track your usage and stay in control of your bills.
+If you are an existing client using our Start Up plan, use our Billing [dashboard](https://app.codat.io/settings/billing/usage) to track your usage and stay in control of your bills.

 Use the dashboard on the Portal's [home page](https://app.codat.io/) for a real-time, high-level view of the following details:
 - Overall number of created companies